jacebenson/cedar/docs/docs/docker.md

 ```

 We'll need these config files for the build and production stages.
-The `redwood.toml` file is Redwood's de-facto config file.
+The `redwood.toml` file is Cedar's de-facto config file.
 Both the build and serve stages read it to enable and configure functionality.

 :::warning `.env.defaults` is ok to include but `.env` is not